pfeif/dynamic_dncs/README.md

 ability to pass a host/IP combo at the command line, but that's it!
 That's where it stops.

+## Usage
-Until that's done, you can configure the program by editing the global `HOST`, `DOMAIN`, and `PASSWORD` variables at the top of ddncs.py.
-You can either run the program manually by calling `python3 ddncs.py` at the command line or setting up a cron job by running `crontab -e` and scheduling as you see fit.
+Until my planned updates are done, you can configure the program by editing the global `HOST`, `DOMAIN`, and `PASSWORD` variables at the top of dynamic_dncs.py.
+You can either run the program manually by calling `python3 dynamic_dncs.py` at the command line or setting up a cron job by running `crontab -e` and scheduling as you see fit.
-[crontab.guru](https://crontab.guru/) might be able to help you with that, but I think `@reboot` is a good option.
-(I don't know crontab guru.
+[crontab.guru](https://crontab.guru/) might be able to help you with that, but I think `@reboot sleep 60; python3 /path/to/dynamic_dncs.py` is a good option.
+(Also, I don't know crontab guru.
 I just like the website.)